arjunkannawar/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-#### 1. The metrcis needed would be Vehicle_length, vehicle_weight, AWD, Spoiler Angle, Groung clearance and mpg of MechaCar and the competition brand.
-The more Metrics we can have access to, the better the analysis.
+#### 1. The more Metrics we can have access to, the better the analysis.
+The metrics needed, for example, would be Vehicle_length, vehicle_weight, AWD, Spoiler Angle, Groung clearance and mpg etc. for MechaCar and the competition brand.

 #### 2. Null Hypothesis: There is no statistical differnce between the PSI of MechaCar performace vs the competition brand performance
 #### 2. Alternate Hypthesis: There is a Statustical difference betwee th PSI of MechaCar perfomrace vs the competition brand performance